Returning users: Log in to continue or complete your application

 Transfer Credit Policy

-Georgetown McDonough MBA students may petition for the transfer of a maximum of 12 credits for specific courses taken at an accredited institution prior to their matriculation at McDonough.
+Georgetown McDonough MBA students may petition for the transfer of a maximum of 12 credits for specific courses taken at an accredited institution prior to their admission at McDonough.
 Only courses that satisfy the following requirements will be considered for transfer credit:

 - Course must be graduate-level, relevant to the MBA, taken for credit at degree-granting institutions, and meet McDonough academic standards as determined by the Associate Dean of MBA Programs in consultation with appropriate faculty.